raph521/filelist-api-whitelist/README.md

 docker logs -f filelist-api
 ```

-### How to fix if you type your credentials and you find out after the fact
+### How to fix if you mistype your credentials and you find out after the fact

 ```shell
 docker rm -f filelist-api